share-ready video preset

 Keep the output reliable

-• Test the route in the same browser and device family your workflow actually depends on.
+• Test the page in the same browser and device family your workflow actually depends on.

 • Separate the question of source playback from the question of target-container export.